 On Position Embeddings in BERT

-How to better compose words semantically as language? [slide]
+How to better compose words semantically as language?
+[Transformer]

 LLaMA: Open and Efficient Foundation Language Models